CanyonCasa/BackpackPlus/README.md

 ### TeensyPlus Core

-This folder provides a modified copy of the Teensy 1.0 core for archival since the vendor no longer supports this version.
-The Print.h Print.cpp files have been modified for this version to include the simple print formatted (i.e. spf) function used by BackpackPlus code.
+The build/teensyplus folder provides a modified copy of the Teensy 1.0 core for archival since the vendor no longer supports this version.
+The **Print.h** and **Print.cpp** files have been modified for this version to include the _**simple print formatted**_ (i.e. spf) function used by BackpackPlus code.

 ### Compiling

 Initially, I setup a virtual machine running Arduino 1.05 on Windows 7 in order to get the existing code compiled.
 Note: the code requires at least Arduino 1.0, and PRJC discontinued Teensy 1.0 support with Arduino 1.06.
 Using the Arduino IDE process converts a "\*.ino" file into a temp "\*.cpp" file that can be directly compiled with the AVR compiler.

 I copied the temp file to the code directory, along with a copy of the Arduino libraries and modified Teensy 1.0 core into the build directory.
 Then I created a "brute force" *makefile* to compile and link the code directly with the avr-gcc/avr-g++ version 4.3.3 compilers.
 The *makefile* could certainly be greatly simplified and improved, but suffices for this single build operation.
 Output can be found in the tmp folder under the build folder.

+#### AVR Compiler

+I installed [WinAVR](https://sourceforge.net/projects/winavr/) , which represents a very old version 4.3.3 but still runs under Windows 10 as of this writing.
+Installing WinAVR automatically installs AVRDUDE for uploading code to the Backpack as well.

 #### *make* Commands